simonhauck/Enigma-Elm/README.md

 This project implements the Enigma machine in Elm.
 This project is part of the course Functional Frontend Development at the Flensburg University of Applied Sciences.

-1. The compiled project is available under the following link: http://shauck.ddns.net:8080/ss19_enigma_server/.
-2. The project is also available under the following link: https://simonhauck.github.io/Enigma-Elm/.
+1. The project is also available under the following link: https://simonhauck.github.io/Enigma-Elm/.
 The server functionality might not be available with this link!

 ## Building from source